South Korea’s remarkable Kospi 200

 popularity as the Kospi 200 instruments because of its design.

-that want to hedge fixed income exposure.
-The instruments
+investors that want to hedge fixed income exposure."
+The

 Flirting with danger

 With the Eurex and CME Group connections and the vast

 domestic appetite for options trading, you could be forgiven

 for thinking that there was not a cloud on the horizon for

 You would be wrong.
 Over the last decade, Korea has